reaganmcf/Instruction-Scheduler/README.md

 You can view more about the actual functionality of each heuristic in `Heuristics.py`.

+I initially started this project in C, but after taking a week break and coming back to the C code base it all started falling apart.
+As a result, I ended up switching over to Python3, and the codebase ended up being much more concise, robust, and I'm confident in the solution I have implemented.

+> Note: this **only works with python3**

 ## Usage

 You can pass in an `.iloc` file (or any type, really - as long as it's valid ILOC code), or can pipe in instructions via `stdin`.